Athletics and Title IX

 - Each athletic program receives the same amount of government funding; any further funding is due to the team's fundraising efforts.

-- Each player receives the same per diem during traveling.
+- Each player receives the same per diem amounts during traveling.

 - Game and practice schedules are designed with an effort to provide equal treatment to all teams and rental groups.

 - Athletic participation is proportionate to enrollment at Edmonds CC.

 - The college seeks athletic administrative and coaching staff that seek to better the athlete holistically, and who are innovative and experienced in skill and care.